 More than 81 % of U.S. hospitals and health systems and 80 % of U.S. health plans use the HITRUST Common Security Framework (CSF).
-It provides implementation standard that is understood and accepted throughout the healthcare industry.
+It provides an implementation standard that is understood and accepted throughout the healthcare industry.
 Having HITRUST certification in place shows other healthcare entities that you take your security seriously.

 You and your cybersecurity colleagues have done your research.
 You know the HITRUST framework is top-notch and addresses federal and state regulations and several security frameworks.
-Executives of your organization see the value in HITRUST’s CSF that will help you assess and manage your organization’s information security.
+Executives of your organization see the value in the HITRUST CSF that will help you assess and manage your organization’s information security.
 You’ve got the green light.
 Where do you go from here?
 Education.
-From executive leadership to front line employees everyone needs to understand and accept the level of effort and commitment it takes to properly adopt the HITRUST CSF.
+From executive leadership to front line employees, everyone needs to understand and accept the level of effort and commitment it takes to properly adopt the HITRUST CSF.
 Organizing educational sessions with stakeholders and identifying an organizational champion (someone that is very visible, respected and influential in the organization) to assist in sending the message.

-What’s next?: Engaging staff throughout the organization
+What’s next?
+Engaging staff throughout the organization

-It’s critical for staff in every corner of your organization to understand the HITRUST standard certification process.
+It’s critical for staff in every corner of your organization to understand the HITRUST Certification process.
 They also need to truly understand that the process will undoubtedly result in changes throughout the organization — whether HR, PR, food services or at the executive level.
 The third-party vendors with which staff contract can often be the source of a costly security breach.
 Every department’s information needs to be assessed and remedied if necessary if you’re to rest easily on your organization’s cybersecurity laurels.